NCU-CC/Service-Location/README.md

 Service-Location
 ================

-A web service for providing location information
+A RESTful web service for providing location information